briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Involves investigating and verifying information like financial status, pending or past legal issues, etc.

 - Conflict of Interest
-    - A personal interest could compromise judgement like potential partner also does business with your largest competitor
+    - A personal interest could compromise judgement like a potential partner also does business with your largest competitor

 - Questionnaires
     - Questions for the third party to asses and verify they are being thorough with your data (i.e. plans in place for disaster recovery, vendors due diligence)

 # Agreement Types
-<u>Service Level Agreement</u>: minimum terms for services provided (i.e. uptime, response time agreement, etc.)
+<u>Service Level Agreement</u>: standard of service a client can expect from a provider (i.e. uptime, response time agreement, etc.)
     - A Contract with an internet provider would mean the SLA is no more than 4 hours of unscheduled downtime

-<u>Memorandum of Understanding (MOU)</u>: both sides agree in general to the contents of the memorandum
+<u>Memorandum of Understanding (MOU)</u>: outlines a mutual agreement on project goals.
+Often the first step toward collaboration.
     - Its not a contract
     - It states common goals and nothing else
-    - A Contract with an internet provider would mean the SLA is no more than 4 hours of unscheduled downtime

-<u>Memorandum of Agreement (MOA)</u>: next step after a MOU
+<u>Memorandum of Agreement (MOA)</u>: document outlining specific responsibilities and roles of involved parties
     - More details than a MOU

 <u>Master Service Agreement (MSA)</u>: legal contract and agreement of terms